-- Flexible payment plan
+- Flexible payment plan.

-Free foreign language interpreters are available for individuals who are limited English proficient.
+Free foreign language interpreters are available for individuals who are limited English-proficient.
 Free sign language and oral interpreters, TTYs and other services are available to deaf and hard-of-hearing persons.
 For further information about this policy, contact: Novant Health director of internal audit & compliance, 1-704-384-7638 or TDD 1-800-735-8262.

 In addition, we prioritize recruiting clinicians who know other languages.
 In many of our communities, we have physicians in our medical group who speak Greek, French, Spanish, Vietnamese and Japanese.

-Emergency Medical Care for AIDS patients
+Emergency medical care for AIDS patients

-Presbyterian Hospital Community Care Cruiser
+Novant Health Community Care Cruiser

-Mobile Health Vehicle for WSSU
+Mobile health vehicle for WSSU

-Novant donated a vehicle to the School of Health Sciences at Winston-Salem State University (WSSU) to create a clinic-on-wheels.
-Called Rams Know HOW (Healthcare on Wheels), the program brings preventive health education and screenings to uninsured and underserved residents of Winston-Salem.
+Novant Health donated a vehicle to the School of Health Sciences at Winston-Salem State University (WSSU) to create a clinic-on-wheels.
+Called Rams Know HOW (Healthcare On Wheels), the program brings preventive health education and screenings to uninsured and underserved residents of Winston-Salem.
 Novant Health Forsyth Medical Center also donated $300,000 to the project to support operational needs.
 The mobile clinic is managed by nurses in collaboration with physicians; WSSU Health Sciences students and faculty provide the services.